Visit the Challenge site: https://floridalawschoolchallenge.org/

 - satisfy lawyers’ professional obligation for pro bono,

-- introduce students to a local legal aid organization,
+- introduce students and lawyers to a local legal aid organization,

 - boost school pride, and

 - provide students with opportunities to be mentored and work with real clients.

 I’m a law student.
 How do I take a pro bono case?